KonMari Method: Clean up and Organize

 And there you have it.

 To sum it up, the essential points of the KonMari Method of tidying up are here.
-While I don’t agree with her view on thanking the items or her perspective on meditation, I will say that her method of tidying up is sound.
+While I disagree with her view on thanking the items or her perspective on meditation, I will say that her tidying up method is sound.
 It is also driven by much trial and error on her part.
 I just assumed that she was a naturally tidy person, which is not the case at all.

 Lastly, it is possible to learn to be tidy.
 I come by it naturally while others in my family do not.
 But it CAN be taught.